 I crated a Google spreadsheet that you can copy and use for the valuation.

 I hope you find this workshop useful, and in the end, you come up with some potential million-dollar ideas.
+It helped me to start my project of interactive presentations.
 But remember, it is not just about the idea; the critical factor is the execution.
 You probably end up pivoting the project based on the received feedback.
 So don’t spend much time thinking about the project you can do but just start with something.
 Try to bring value for the customer and deliver a minimum viable product as soon as possible.
 Gather feedback from as many people as you can and iterate.

 If you want to know how to get and manage the feedback from your customers, you might want to check out this article.